metafizzy/zdog/README.md

 Zdog is directly inspired by [Dogz](https://en.wikipedia.org/wiki/Petz), a virtual pet game by P.F.
 Magic released in 1995.
 It used flat 2D circle sprites to render the Dogz’ models, but in a 3D scene.
 [See Dogz playthrough video here.](https://www.youtube.com/watch?v=6lKSn_cHw5k) Dogz were fully animated in real time, running, flopping, scratching (on Windows 3.1!).
 It was remarkable.

 Zdog uses the same principle.
 It renders all shapes using the 2D drawing APIs in either `<canvas>` or `<svg>`.
 Spheres are actually dots.
 Toruses are actually circles.
 Capsules are actually thick lines.
 It’s a simple, but effective trick.
+The underlying 3D math comes from [Rotating 3D Shapes](https://www.khanacademy.org/computing/computer-programming/programming-games-visualizations/programming-3d-shapes/a/rotating-3d-shapes) by [Peter Collingridge](https://petercollingridge.appspot.com/3D-tutorial/rotating-objects).

 Zdog is pronounced "Zee-dog" in American parlance or "Zed-dog" in British.